💬 Discuss

 Transit + Easy

 Arrive Hvar Town ~12:30 PM.
-Walk to Adriana Hvar Spa Hotel (5 min from harbor).
+Walk to Hotel Park Hvar (Bankete BB, harbor area).
 Drop bags.
 Lunch at Dalmatino or Konoba Menego in the steep alleys above the harbor.
 Afternoon: Hvar Fortress (Spanjola) climb — 20-min uphill walk through stepped lanes, panoramic harbor views, the Pakleni Islands floating offshore.
 Or Pakleni Islands water taxi from harbor (€10–15/pp, 15 min) for an afternoon swim at Palmižana beach + Toto's beach restaurant.

 Late afternoon — late June lavender bloom.
 Drive (taxi, ~€30 each way) or guided tour to Velo Grablje + Brusje villages in the island interior — UNESCO heritage stone-walled lavender fields at peak bloom in early July.
-Pickup a bottle of lavender oil + lavender honey from a roadside stand.
+Pick up a bottle of lavender oil + lavender honey from a roadside stand.
 Return to Hvar town.
-Dinner at Gariful (yacht-set seafood, omnivore-paradise, but strong veg sides) or Lola Bar Bistro (small plates, casual).
-Sunset drinks on the Adriana rooftop pool deck watching the marina light up.
+Dinner at Gariful (yacht-set seafood, with strong vegetarian sides for those skipping the seafood) or Lola Bar Bistro (small plates, casual).
+Sunset drinks at a harborfront bar watching the marina light up.

 ~€37/pp Split→Hvar (~1h).
 Multiple daily.
 Book online to lock seats — high-summer fills.